 Natalie also notes professors are very helpful and maintain a very nurturing environment.
 “Professors genuinely care about their students, and they do everything in their power to help us succeed,” she says.
 Her professors helped her achieve goals by assisting her in preparations and applications for graduate school.

-In the summer of 2009, Natalie worked at Camp Success, a day camp put on by the Communication Sciences and Disorders department and funded by Waco Scottish Rite.
+Natalie worked at Camp Success, a day camp put on by the Communication Sciences and Disorders department and funded by Waco Scottish Rite.
 Children come four days a week for six weeks.

-At the camp, Natalie has the opportunity to work with some of the reading specialists from the department.
+At the camp, Natalie had the opportunity to work with some of the reading specialists from the department.
 “I was trained and had the opportunity to do one-on-one reading therapy with a reading specialist supervising me,” Natalie says.

 By the camp’s end, the children had made incredible improvements in their reading as well as their speech.
 “This was definitely one of the experiences that helped me to know that I have picked the right major.
 I worked extremely hard and had long hours, but it was all worth it because I enjoyed every moment of it,” Natalie says.